machinetranslate/machinetranslate.org/applications/content-drafting.md

 ### Writing aid

-Authors can use machine translation to draft a text in foreign language which they know, but can use some help with typical expressions and appropriate phrases.
+Authors can use machine translation to draft a text in a foreign language which they know, but can use some help with typical expressions and appropriate phrases.

 #### Workflow